 To understand potential climate change effects and to increase resilience/decrease vulnerability of flood risk management alternatives to climate change, the relative vulnerability of the basin to such factors was analyzed.
-In accordance with ECB 2018-14, the USACE Watershed Climate Vulnerability Assessment tool was used to identify vulnerabilities to climate change on a HUC-4 watershed scale relative to other HUC-4 basins across the nation.
-As this study is an assessment of flood risk management alternatives, vulnerability with respect to the Flood Risk Reduction business line is presented in this analysis.
+In accordance with ECB 2018-14, the USACE Watershed Climate Vulnerability Assessment tool (National Standard) was used to identify vulnerabilities to climate change on a HUC-4 watershed scale relative to other HUC-4 basins across the nation.
+As this study is a screening-level assessment of flood risk management and environmental restoration alternatives, vulnerability with respect to the Flood Risk Reduction and the Environmental Restoration business lines is presented in this analysis.